dingusdev/dingusppc/zdocs/users/manual.md

 dingusppc -b "Power_Mac_G3_Beige.ROM" -d --rambank1_size 64 --rambank2_size 64 --cdr_img "OpenDarwin_662.cdr"
 ```

-The debugger will be turned on here, due to the presence of `-d`.
+The debugger is enabled here, due to the presence of `-d`.
 The CD ROM image will be loaded in.

+## Keyboard Shortcuts

+You can use these keyboard commands while the emulator is running in real-time mode:

+* Control-G: mouse grab
+* Control-S: scale quality
+* Control-F: fullscreen
+* Control-Shift-F: fullscreen reverse
+* Control-+: bigger
+* Control--: smaller
+* Control-L: log toggle
+* Control-D: debugger

 ## Accessing Open Firmware